brianr482/coding-interview-problems/README.md

 - Google interview prep.

 ## Go beyond!
-Feel free to suggests new approaches for the solutions of the problems or even new challenges!
+Feel free to suggest new approaches for the solutions of the problems or even new challenges!